 - Honor diversity and culture, while building community

 - Teach intercultural competence

 - Grow family literacy

 - Increase health outcomes including resilience, acclimation and emotional intelligence

 - Expose children to role models that look like them

 We are proud to present this stunning collection of children’s books by Black authors and artists.
-Pay attention to our social media (Instagram and Facebook) between now and September 13th to learn about our featured books, illustrators, and writers!
+Pay attention to our social media (Instagram and Facebook) to learn about our featured books, illustrators, and writers!